AngJianHwee/RAG-Stack-Local/README.md

     *   Click "Store Embedding" to process the text, generate embeddings, and store them in Pinecone, associated with your user ID.
 4.  **Admin Page:**
     *   Click the "Admin Page" button in the sidebar.
-    *   On this page, you can view all embeddings associated with your user ID.
+    *   On this page, you can view all embeddings associated with your user ID, ordered by their insert date (newest first).
-    *   Use the "Search by text content or ID" input to filter your embeddings.
+    *   Use the "Search by text content or ID" input to filter your embeddings by text, ID, or insert date.
+    *   Adjust the "Embeddings per page" slider to control the number of entries displayed.
+    *   Navigate through pages using the "Previous Page" and "Next Page" buttons.
+    *   Each embedding is displayed in a card-like format, showing its ID, text, original text ID, and insert date.
+    *   You can delete individual embeddings using the "Delete" button next to each entry.
-    *   Select multiple embeddings using the checkboxes and click "Delete Selected Embeddings" to perform a batch deletion.
+    *   To perform a batch deletion, select multiple embeddings using the checkboxes and then click either the "Delete Selected Embeddings (Top)" or "Delete Selected Embeddings (Bottom)" button.
 5.  **Retrieve Similar Text:**
     *   Enter a query into the "Enter query text to find similar entries:" text area.
     *   Click "Retrieve Similar" to find and display text chunks from *your* stored documents that are semantically similar to the query.